dzikoysk/javalin-configuration-file/README.md

 # Javalin Config File Plugin ![Snapshot](https://maven.reposilite.com/api/badge/latest/snapshots/io/javalin/community/javalin-configuration-file?color=A97BFF&name=Snapshot)
-Define static configuration for Javalin in a YAML file.
+Define static configuration file for your Javalin app in a YAML file.
+You don't have to use 3rd party libraries to handle configuration files anymore.

 ### Usage